esholland85/Map_tool/README.md

 A tool for giving 3d elements to 2d game maps in Unity, with multi-player access.

 Introduction:
-My personal project has been a journey of exploration and innovation.
+This project has been a journey of exploration and innovation.
 I sought to enhance 2D game maps by adding 3D elements.
 Unsatisfied with existing solutions, I embarked on this endeavor to both challenge myself and provide a missing solution.
 Along the way, I acquired a plethora of skills, diving deep into image and file manipulation, network communication, UI design, and more.

 Learning the Inner Workings:
 As I delved into the project, I gained a profound understanding of image manipulation through code.
 I discovered how to break down images into pixels and manipulate their RGBA properties, effectively modifying their positions in 3D space.
 Furthermore, I mastered the art of slicing files into bits, transmitting them over a network connection to another computer, reassembling them seamlessly, and saving them as files on the target machine.